 Hop along multiple inputs simultaneously relative to an index

-over multiple vectors at once, relative to an .i
+over multiple vectors at once, relative to an .i-ndex with

 Usage